Gereshk/Gereshk.github.io/_posts/2022-12-04-THM Advent of Cyber Day 7.md

 ## Overall Thoughts

-Cyber chef is a great tool and one of the my first stops when needing to decode a hash.
+Cyber Chef is a great tool and one of the my first stops when needing to decode a hash.
 This room took Cyber Chef a lot deeper and I really enjoyed seeing all the different tools that it has baked right in (Pun Intended).

 ### The room